We are a global hub for virtual training and networking in stroke recovery.

 - We are working with knowledge translation expert Dr. Ian Graham to launch “Stroke Recovery in Motion”, a national effort to put in place CPSR’s research-proven community-based exercise rehabilitation programs for people living with stroke.

-- We are leaders in the Stroke Recovery and Rehabilitation Roundtable, which involves about 60 researchers from Canada, the U.S., Australia, New Zealand, the Netherlands, U.K. and Japan.
+- We are leaders in the International Stroke Recovery and Rehabilitation Alliance, which involves about 60 researchers from Canada, the U.S., Australia, New Zealand, the Netherlands, U.K. and Japan.

 - We have a plan to build on the success of the award-winning Canadian Stroke Strategy to address the unmet needs of people living with stroke disability.